-Says the embattled U.S. small business sector is primed for a reboot
+Mitel says the embattled U.S. small business sector is its "sweet spot" and primed for a reboot

 MONTREAL—Despite economic uncertainty in the U.S., telecom company Mitel Networks Corp. expects growth from small and medium-sized American businesses with its communications and Internet Protocol telephony services.